 Feline Upper Respiratory Virus

-Feline viral upper respiratory tract disease is caused by Feline Herpes Virus and/or Feline Calicivirus infection.
+Feline viral upper respiratory tract disease is caused by the Feline Herpes Virus or Feline Calicivirus Infection.
 Any aged cat can become ill, but the disease most often attacks kittens or weakened individuals.

 Common signs of the infection include: